priyanshuphenomenal007/AI-Model-Failure-Analysis-Sonnet4/README.md

 ---

+## ⚠️ **Important Notice (Added October 2025):**

+- This repository documents a **student-led, independent analysis** of conversational AI behavior using the **public, free web interface** of Anthropic’s Claude model.
+- No proprietary access, reverse engineering, or confidential data were involved.
+- Screenshots showing the model’s interface are included **only for educational documentation** under fair use.
+- This project is **not affiliated with, endorsed by, or connected to Anthropic, OpenAI, or Google** in any way.
+- The goal of this investigation is purely **academic and educational** — to understand the logical behavior and limitations of modern AI systems.

+---

 ##  Abstract

 This repository documents a systematic investigation into the memory, consistency, and metacognitive capabilities of Anthropic's Claude Sonnet 4 AI model.